One-Second Voice-to-Voice Latency with Modal, Pipecat, and Open Models

 Even after leveraging WebRTC and Modal Tunnels, we’re still constrained by the speed of light.
 The only way to battle this constraint is to move the host machines closer together geographically by pinning our Modal services to a region.

-Choosing a single specific region can limit the available GPU and increase wait times.
-To balance GPU availability with geographic proximity it can be helpful to permit a small set of regions clustered in a small area like Virginia in us-east or the Bay Area in us-west.
-You might also want to permit several GPU types as well if you find the pool to be too small.
+Choosing a single, specific region (i.e. one data center) can limit the available GPU pool and increase wait times.
+To balance GPU availability with geographic proximity, it’s helpful to permit a small set of data centers clustered in a small area like Virginia in us-east or the San Francisco Bay Area in us-west.
+You can also permit several GPU types to expand the available pool.

 Testing Performance